reezuleanu/termsync/README.md

 </p>

 # What is TermSync
 Termsync is a novelty, open-source python CLI project management tool.
-It allows you to create projects and tasks, asign people to them, update the progress for the whole team to see, and so on, all from your terminal.
+It allows you to create projects and tasks, assign people to them, update the progress for the whole team to see, and so on, all from your terminal.

 # Public server
 #### http://172.104.229.159:2727/